April 2, 2020 — Update Regarding New FDA Guidance

-Explaining the 12-Month MSM Deferral
+Explaining the MSM Deferral

 Stanford Blood Center’s mission is to provide a safe and adequate blood supply to the local hospitals that we serve.
 The U.S. Food and Drug Administration (FDA) and AABB (formerly American Association of Blood Banks) set criteria for blood donor eligibility at the national level.
 State law dictates that all blood donor centers must adhere to these standards in screening potential donors.
 The intent of these standards is to maximize the safety of the blood supply; the standards are not intended to send a message to any individual regarding his or her infectious disease status.
 The blood center in no way endorses homophobia or racial stereotypes.

+All blood centers in the U.S. perform a variety of tests for infectious agents, including two tests for HIV.
 For every infectious agent, there is a “window-period” (delay) between the time of exposure and the time that a laboratory test is able to detect evidence of infection in a person’s blood.
 During this “window-period,” donor questioning for potential exposure to the infectious agent serves as the only protection of the blood supply.
 This is why the FDA requires all blood centers to question donors about activities that are associated with an increased risk of exposure to infectious agents.
 The FDA requires the use of broad donor screening questions that select a low-risk donor population.
 These questions are developed by the AABB Donor History Task Force.
 The AABB Donor History Task Force works with the FDA on incorporating new FDA guidance into the questionnaire as appropriate.

 Stanford Blood Center Policy

-If you have been deferred at Stanford Blood Center for MSM activity, and you have not had sexual contact with another man in the last 12 months and would like to be reinstated for community blood donations, please contact our Medical Services department at 650-723-2597 before your donation appointment.
+If you have been deferred at Stanford Blood Center for MSM activity, and you have not had sexual contact with another man or nonbinary individual in the last 12 months and would like to be reinstated for community blood donations, please contact our Medical Services department at 650-723-2597 before your donation appointment.
 Since the reinstatement process can take several days to complete, clearance must be completed prior to your donation appointment.